nats-io/nats-architecture-and-design/adr/ADR-50.md

 To support both we add the `Nats-Batch-Gap` header with values `ok` or `fail`.
 The default for this header is `fail` when it is not set for a batch.
 Invalid values must result in a batch abandon error.

-When `ok` the server will, upon detecting a gap, immediately send a `BatchFlowAck` with the `LastSequence` and `CurrentSequence` values set allowing clients to detect the gaps.
+Upon detecting a gap, the server immediately sends a `BatchFlowAck` with the `LastSequence` and `CurrentSequence` values set allowing clients to detect the gaps.

+The `LastSequence` was the last received sequence by the server before the gap, and the `CurrentSequence` is the sequence of the received batch message.
+The messages with sequences between these two values were lost.
+Importantly, this flow control message MUST NOT be used to know whether `LastSequence` or `CurrentSequence` was persisted, it's purely informational.
+Also, this message will be immediately sent upon detecting a gap.
+This means it can be received out-of-order with the usual flow control messages that signal up to a certain batch sequence was persisted.
+Crucially, since these gap messages can be sent out-of-order, these messages don't contain any flow updates or information.

 When `fail` the server will abandon the batch and send the final ack back with `BatchSize` set to the last received sequence before the gap.
+The client will receive the gap message first, and should use this to stop sending messages before eventually receiving the final ack.

+When `ok` the server will allow the gap, only send the gap message, and continue the gap onward from the received sequence.

 ### Flow Control